fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 4. In your automatic enrollment profile, edit the `skip_setup_items` array so that it includes the panes you want to hide.

+> You can modify properties other than `skip_setup_items`.
+These are documented by Apple [here](https://developer.apple.com/documentation/devicemanagement/profile).

 ### Step 2: upload the profile to Fleet

 Choose which team you want to add the automatic enrollment profile to.